rachelreveley/fixed-header-table/README.md

 ## Browser Compatibility:

-Tested on newest versions of Chrome, Safari, and Firefox.
+Tested on newest versions of Chrome, Safari, and Firefox for Mac.
 I have no idea if this works in IE.

 ## Caveats: